django/deps/draft/0020-annual-release-cycle.rst

 Django's main development branch is itself (remarkably) stable.
 Teams wanting to be on the cutting edge have for many years deployed from the main branch.
-Whilst out of scope for this DEP, it remains open for future work to improve the messaging around testing and using Django's main development branch, and assessing the feasibility of us providing incremental development releases as part of the monthly release process.
+Whilst out of scope for this DEP, it remains open for future work to improve the messaging around testing and using Django's main development branch, and to assess the feasibility of us providing incremental development releases as part of the monthly release process.

 Every release as LTS
 --------------------